 Managing our records

-Highways England has a legal obligation to create and maintain a record of what we did, how we did it, who did it and who told us we could do it.
+National Highways has a legal obligation to create and maintain a record of what we did, how we did it, who did it and who told us we could do it.

 Any supplier managing records on our behalf must help us meet our legal obligations by: